dfarre/bdd-coder/README.md

 A package devoted to agile implementation of class-based behavioural tests.
 It consists of:

-1. A `tester` package with `decorators` module to be employed as shown in tests/test_decorators.py
+1. A `coders` package that allows to make a tester package blueprint - see example/tests - from user story specifications in YAML files - see example/specs
-2. A `coders` package that allows to make a tester package blueprint from user story specifications in YAML files - see tests/example_specs.
-Then you just implement the methods defined and the test suite is done - that's the idea.
+2. The `tester` package employed in the blueprint.
+This can be employed independently to make a behavioural test suite, and YAML specifications may be extracted from test modules

 See [mastermind](https://bitbucket.org/coleopter/mastermind) for an application.